InjectiveLabs/injective-docs/.gitbook/developers/evm-developers/your-first-smart-contract.md

 ## Requirements

+You will need a wallet, and an account that has been funded with some Testnet INJ.
+After creating your account, be sure to copy your private key somewhere accessible, as you will need it to complete this tutorial.

 {% hint style="info" %}
 You can request EVM testnet funds from the official Testnet faucet [here](https://testnet.faucet.injective.network/).
 {% endhint %}